emscripten-core/emscripten/site/source/docs/compiling/Dynamic-Linking.rst

 low level primitives of `emscripten_futex_wait` and `emscripten_yield`.

 For most use cases all this happens under hood and no special action is needed.
-However, there there is one class of application that currently may require modification.
+However, there is one class of application that currently may require modification.
 If your applications busy waits, or directly uses the ``atomic.waitXX`` instructions (or the clang ``__builtin_wasm_memory_atomic_waitXX`` builtins) you maybe need to switch it